 It can be tough to parent alone during your partner’s deployment.
-And just when your Military Service Member returns—and you feel like you’re getting back in sync with parenting together—another deployment can happen without notice, often without you knowing how long it might last.
+And just when your Service Member returns—and you feel like you’re getting back in sync with parenting together—another deployment can happen without notice, often without you knowing how long it might last.
 Communication with your military spouse also can be limited during deployments, leaving you with a lot to manage by yourself.

 While deployments can disrupt the pace of life, you likely adjusted before and found there’s more than one way to get things done.
 You also can dig deep within yourself to find inner strengths that help keep everyone on track while your spouse is away.